web analytics

 Carrots, as in whole carrots in a 5 pound bag are crazy cheap.
 You’ll need a peeler, but you can cut up several at a time to keep in the fridge for a quick snack.

 Load up on your favorite herbs and spices.
-You can find them at Aldi for around a buck each, so grab one or two new ones whenever you go.
+You can find them at Aldi or the Dollar Tree for just over a buck each, so grab one or two new flavors whenever you go.

-The right flavors can make your boring beans taste brand new.
+The right seasoning can make your boring beans taste completely different.

 Speaking of beans, what a cheap way to get some protein in your diet.
 A can of beans might be 50 to 80 cents, and dried beans are even cheaper.